 Andy Cameron – ‘Ally’s Tartan Army’, 1978

 If ever a song summed up the blind optimism of a nation pre-World Cup, it’s the track which sent Scotland’s 1978 squad off to Argentina.
-With the lyric ‘And we’ll really shake them up/when we win the World Cup/cos Scotland is the greatest football team’ the song’s mood echoed the belief shown by their manager Ally McLeod (pic), who firmly believed a successful tournament lay ahead.
-Unfortunately it didn’t happen, and Scotland were on the plane home after the group stages after being beaten by Peru, and drawing with Iran.
+With the lyric, ‘And we’ll really shake them up/when we win the World Cup/’cos Scotland is the greatest football team’, the song’s mood echoed the unshakable belief shown by their manager Ally McLeod, who firmly believed a successful tournament lay ahead.
+Unfortunately, it didn’t happen and Scotland were on the plane home after the group stages thanks to a defeat by Peru, and an equally disappointing draw with Iran.
 But if there was ever a track which understood what football is all about, it’s this one, and is another track which remains a favourite with fans to this day.

 Del Amitri – ‘Don’t Come Home Too Soon’, 1998

 If there’s one thing a football anthem should be, it’s inspirational.
-As Baddiel & Skinner showed, a bit of realism doesn’t go amiss, but it’s a wonder the 1998 Scotland squad even bothered to get on the plane to France after listening to this.
-The song lacks any passion whatsoever, and contains moments of real hope such as ‘The world may not be shaking yet/but you might prove them wrong/even long shots make it’ – yeah, thanks a lot lads.
-Let’s be honest, Del Amitri were always playing with fire on this track, and in the end, Scotland did indeed come home too soon, in fact, before this particular song was even officially released.
+As Baddiel & Skinner showed, a bit of realism doesn’t go amiss, but it’s a wonder the 1998 Scotland squad even bothered to get on the plane to France after being presented with this dirge.
+The song itself lacks any passion whatsoever, containing moments of real hope such as, ‘The world may not be shaking yet/but you might prove them wrong/even long shots make it’ – yeah, thanks a lot lads.
+Let’s be honest, Del Amitri were always playing with fire on this track, and in the end Scotland did indeed come home too soon – in fact, before this particular song was even officially released.
 Ah.

-It is amazing that the two men behind PJ & Duncan produced such an irritating song, but somehow they managed it.
-Whoever it was in the FA who though it would be a good idea to bring the pair back into the music world was hopefully sacked immediately.
-‘On The Ball’s‘ tongue-in-cheek mood should’ve been left to the usual unofficial tracks which appear in their thousands every four years, and as England went down to Brazil in the Quarter Finals, the Geordie lads thankfully silently went back into their far more successful TV career, hopefully permanently.
+It is amazing that the two men behind PJ & Duncan managed to produce such an irritating song, but somehow they managed it.
+Whoever it was at the FA who thought it would be a good idea to bring the pair back into the music world was hopefully given his marching orders immediately.
+‘On The Ball’s‘ tongue-in-cheek mood is best left to the bucket load of unofficial tracks which appear in their thousands every four years, and as England went down to Brazil in the Quarter Finals, the Geordie lads thankfully shuffled silently back to their far more successful, and marginally less annoying, TV career.

 Udo Jürgens & DFB ELF 1990 – ‘Wir Sind Schon Auf Dem Brenner’, 1990

 If only the 1990 World Cup had been decided off the pitch.
-With England proudly led by New Order’s ‘World In Motion‘, the German team had this slice of electro-pop nonsense.
-Like a particularly cheesy Eurovision entry, it’s chosen here really because it has everything that is traditionally bad about football songs all on it’s own – players singing completely out of tune, a hilariously awkward looking video and above all, a totally duff song.
+With England proudly led by New Order’s ‘World In Motion’, the German team had this slice of electro-pop nonsense.
+Like a particularly cheesy Eurovision entry, it’s chosen here really because it has everything that is traditionally bad about football songs all in one pleasing little package; players as out of tune as they are out of place, an hilariously awkward looking video. and above all, a totally duff song.

 England United – ‘Top Of The World‘, 1998

-While the unofficial tracks ‘Vindaloo‘ and ‘Three Lions 98‘ were slugging it out at the top of the charts, this limp effort from Ian McCulloch and The Spice Girls along with a few others was thankfully shunted into the sidelines.
-Quite what Ian McCulloch was thinking is anyone’s guess, and in the video he sounds and looks totally uninterested, almost as if he’d rather have been charging down a high-street with Keith Allen on ‘Vindaloo‘.
+1998, what a year it was…while the unofficial tracks ‘Vindaloo’ and ‘Three Lions ’98’ were slugging it out at the top of the charts, this limp effort from Ian McCulloch and The Spice Girls – along with a few others – was thankfully shunted into the sidelines.
+Quite what Ian McCulloch was thinking of is anyone’s guess, and in the video he both sounds and looks totally uninterested, probably daydreaming about charging down a high-street with Keith Allen and Pie & Mash.
 Of course, around 1998 The Spice Girls were contractually obliged to be involved in everything, so they’re in there too, which makes it even worse.

 (Dave Smith)